-The University's financial position remained strong at June 30, 2013, with assets of \$583 million, liabilities of \$346 million, and deferred inflows of \$18 million.
+The University's financial position remained strong at June 30, 2013, with assets of \$565 million and liabilities of \$328 million.

-In 2013 the University adopted GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position (GASB 63) retroactive to July 1, 2010.
+In 2013 the University adopted GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position (GASB 63).
 This standard introduces and provides financial reporting guidance for deferred inflows and outflows of resources and defines those elements as consumption of net position by the University that is applicable to a future reporting period, and an acquisition of Net position by the University that is applicable to a future reporting period, respectively.
+The University had no deferred inflows or outflows as of June 30, 2013, 2012, or 2011.
 In conjunction with the adoption of GASB 63, the University early-adopted GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
 As a result of this adoption, the University had a restatement of \$2.2 million net position as of July 1, 2010 due to the requirement to expense bond issuance costs.
-Under previous standards, these costs had been capitalized and amortized over the life of the associated debt.
+Under previous standards these costs had been capitalized and amortized over the life of the associated debt.

-Due to fluctuation in interest rates and the reassignment of interest rate swap agreements to refinanced debt, the fair value of the derivative liability decreased by \$64.2 million in 2013, followed by an increase of \$30.8 million in 2012, and a decrease of \$6.7 million in 2011.
+Due to fluctuation in interest rates, the fair value of the derivative liability decreased by \$21.2 million in 2013, followed by an increase of \$30.8 million in 2012, and a decrease of \$6.7 million in 2011.